nissanSilviaa/AsuraPullUps/README.md

 <div align="center">
 <h1>AsuraPullUps</h1>
 <br>
-DISCLAIMER: The macro isn't anything amazing its simple and poorly made that took couple hours to create thats why its FREE.<br>
+DISCLAIMER: The macro isn't anything amazing or phenomenal...
+Its simple and poorly made that took couple hours to create thats why its FREE.<br>
 If it doesn't work scroll down to the "Self-Troubleshooting" part and try the methods if nothing works then your pc isn't compatible<br>
 Why? i do not know ive tried it on 3 different devices and they all work, i have friends and other people saying that it works<br>
 If it doesn't work for you then bad luck you are on your own<br>